The story of the Uphill Junior School Head Girl 2020-21.

 After a difficult year in 2015, unable to attend school every day due to family circumstances, J still performed well in the end of year exams.
 The school director asked us if we could find her a sponsor, so that she could attend regularly and achieve her full potential.

 As a general principle, The Uphill Trust prefers to fund projects that will benefit the whole school community, but we do have some donors who particularly want to help a child to go to school.
 We set up the Pupil Support Fund in 2016 to help some of the children in greatest need to attend Uphill Junior School.

-A donor came forward to support Javira and their regular monthly donations funded her clothing, personal needs and health care costs, and have paid her school fees, books and examination fees.
+A donor came forward to support J and their regular monthly donations funded her clothing, personal needs and health care costs, and have paid her school fees, books and examination fees.

 Although the Ugandan government introduced Universal Primary Education in 2008, schooling is not free, even in government schools.
 For many Ugandan children living in impoverished circumstances, going to school is an unfulfilled dream.

-Before leaving school Javira was invited to give an interview on local radio about her life at Uphill Junior School and her hopes for the future.
-We think this determined young lady stands a good chance of achieving her aim to “inspire before I expire”!
+Before leaving school J was invited to give an interview on local radio about her life at Uphill Junior School and her hopes for the future.
+We think this determined young lady stands a good chance of achieving her aim to “inspire myself before I expire”!

 Without the chance to go to school, she would most likely have spent her childhood working on on a shamba (small family farm) or looking after other people’s children, before being married off as a second or third wife to an older man.
 Thank goodness Elius was able offer her an alternative path – one that she has enthusiastically and successfully taken.

 A private sponsor has been found to help J to go onto Secondary School.
 She enrolled as a boarder at Citizen’s Secondary School in Ibanda in January.

 If you would like to help a child go to Uphill Junior School please click on the button below.